What Are These Flies?

 A moth fly is about 1/8 of an inch long.
 Most species of moth fly are black but you may find moth flies in Louisville that are tan in color.
 A moth fly is shaped like a heart with its head being the tip of the heart.
 As we already mentioned, they have a furry appearance.
 They are fairly easy to identify.
 The hard part is getting an infestation under control.

 The most important step in arresting a moth fly infestation is to locate breeding sites.
 Drain flies lay eggs in gelatinous film and rotting organic material.
 In a kitchen, this material may be found lining drain pipes and traps or at the bottom of a trash receptacle.
 It may also be found on a wet mop or broom that has collected organic matter.
 Sometimes, a gelatinous film can be created underneath kitchen equipment when pressurized water is used to wet wash kitchen floors.

 Sometimes drain flies come from outside a kitchen.
-When they do, they can really have you scratching your head.
-It is important to understand that these flies can breed in storm drains, exterior sewage culverts, exterior trash receptacles and other locations were organic material is decomposing.
+When they do, they can have you scratching your head.
+It is important to understand that these flies can breed in storm drains, exterior sewage culverts, exterior trash receptacles, and other locations where organic materials are decomposing.

 If flies are coming in from the outside, it is vital to make sure that all of your screens are in good working condition and that you don't allow exterior doors to be propped open.

 If flies are reproducing in your kitchen, you can make it more difficult for them by doing some deep cleaning.
 Get into cracks and crevices where organic material may be decaying.